SurrealDB Docs Logo

 DEFINE INDEX mt_pt ON pts FIELDS point MTREE DIMENSION 3;

 In the above example, the MTREE DIMENSION clause specifies the dimension of the vector.
 The point field is a 3-dimensional vector array, so we set the dimension to 3.
-If this is sucessfully created, you can use the index to perform vector searches to find records based on the distance from a given point.
+If this is successfully created, you can use the index to perform vector searches to find records based on the distance from a given point.

-HNSW (Hierarchical Navigable Small World) Since 1.5.0
+HNSW (Hierarchical Navigable Small World)

 This method uses a graph-based approach to efficiently navigate and search in high-dimensional spaces.
 While it is an approximate technique, it offers a high-performance balance between speed and accuracy, making it ideal for very large datasets.

-Note: Keep in mind the in-memory nature of HNSW when considering system resource allocation.
+Keep in mind the in-memory nature of HNSW when considering system resource allocation.

 In the example above, you may notice the EFC and M parameters.
 These are optional to your query but are parameters of the HNSW algorithm and can be used to tune the index for better performance.
 At a glance